-Meanwhile, women’s work is undervalued, from agriculture to law, from sport to science and awards.
+Meanwhile, women’s work is undervalued, from agriculture to law, from sport to science.
 And it’s also underpaid, with a gender pay gap in every industry and occupation level in Australia.
 Girls get less pocket money and women retire with less superannuation.
 Even women’s jokes are discounted.

 Why?
 Because men are overrepresented in positions of power and authority in our society.
 As a result, expertise and leadership are perceived – even unconsciously – as masculine qualities.

 Then there’s the visibility factor.
 Those already in the public eye get chosen to speak, to write, to win.
 So the status quo of male leaders and experts keeps reinforcing itself.

 What’s more, women frequently play down their expertise, or are reticent about self-promotion.
 And we are already frantically busy, thanks all the same.
 So the cycle continues.